KingVindre/hello-wrold/README.md

 # hello-wrold
-this is a repository is a practice for using git.
+this is a repository of git pratice.